TUW-GEO/eo-datascience/CONTRIBUTING.md

 > ![](assets/cookbook.png)
 > A conceptual overview of the linked Repositories and how new content can be added.

+### Notebooks

 The entrypoint for new content is therefore in the `notebooks` directory, where the Jupyter notebooks are stored.
+Use the [notebook template](https://github.com/TUW-GEO/eo-datascience/tree/0a455daf92f034795a6005549a3b04b1d787393b/assets/template.ipynb) as a starting point and replace the <ENTER TITLE> and <ENTER KERNEl NAME> with the notebook's title and Jupyter kernel's name, respectively.

 There are currently 3 sections to the book:

 - **Courses** which is dedicated to notebooks from courses from TU Wien
 - **Templates** which is dedicated to notebooks that can be used starting points for new projects